Teen Vaping: What You Need to KnowEn Español

 - E-cigarettes and similar devices contain carcinogenic compounds, and a recent study found significantly increased levels of carcinogens in the urine of teens who vape.

-- A recent study found that vaping does, in fact, cause lung irritation akin to that seen in smokers and people with lung disease and causes damage to vital immune system cells.
+- One study found that vaping does, in fact, cause lung irritation akin to that seen in smokers and people with lung disease and causes damage to vital immune system cells.

 - Taskiran notes that vaping increases heart rate and blood pressure, so can increase circulatory problems.
 One teen he works with started vaping and found that his swim times dropped because he can no longer sustain the heart rate required for swimming.